bantaba/iac-vibe-infra/README.md

 ## Testing

+### Module Testing Overview

+The project includes comprehensive unit tests for infrastructure modules to validate configuration, functionality, and cloud compatibility:

 ### Compute Module Testing

 The project includes comprehensive unit tests for compute modules to validate configuration and functionality: